olivia3395/academic-homepage/teaching.md

 - **MA 213** — Basic Statistics and Probability
 - **MA 582** — Mathematical Statistics

-I’ve supported students through lectures, office hours, exam reviews, and hands-on coding practice using R and Python.
-In recognition of my contributions, I was honored to receive the **Best TA Award**—an acknowledgment I’m deeply grateful for.
+I’ve supported students through lectures, discussions, office hours, exam reviews, and hands-on coding practice using R and Python.
 Teaching has been a core part of my academic life, and I strive to create a supportive and engaging learning environment where students feel comfortable asking questions and exploring ideas.

 ### 🏅 Best TA Award at Boston University